 A part of the Northern Territory, just 80 kilometres north off the coast of Darwin, are the wonderful Tiwi Islands.
-Voted as one of the top 100 things to do before you die by Australian Traveller in 2011, a short scenic flight from Darwin will allow you to experience life in a modern day Aboriginal community.
-This is an absolute must-do on any Top End adventure.
+Voted as one of the ‘Top 100 things To do before you die’ by Australian Traveller, a short scenic ferry from Darwin will allow you to experience life in a modern day Aboriginal community.
+The Tiwi Islands are truly unlike anywhere else in the world, and should are an absolute must-do for any Top End adventure.

-The Tiwi Islands comprise of Melville Island, Bathurst Island and nine smaller uninhabited islands, with a combined population of less than 3000.
+The Tiwi Islands comprise of Melville Island, Bathurst Island and nine smaller uninhabited islands, with a combined population of less than 3,000.
 The Tiwi people, translated in the local Aboriginal language as ‘we’ people, are culturally and linguistically unique from those just across the water in Arnhem Land.

 As specialists in wood carvings, here you can see carvings representing various birds from Tiwi mythology holding meanings significant to their culture.
 Indigenous Australian art is an important part of the Tiwi island culture and economy, with part of their artistic talent vividly demonstrated through their distinct batik, carvings and the unique Pukumani burial poles.